Dolichodorus heterocephalus Cobb,

 Cranberry bogs in Massachussetts.

 Related genus Neodolichodorus occurs in wet areas of

 Napa Valley and

-Coastal range, for example a citrus tree near a well in Yountville, on a bay
+Coastal range of California, for example a citrus tree near a well in Yountville, on a bay

 tree next to a stream near Lake Berryessa.